Longform 401: Intro to Harold

 Prerequisite: Longform 301

-Chris Hannay loves all types of comedic improv, from games (his team won Crush Improv’s first Bout Time tournament) to the theatrical (his duo Slow Burn performed one-act improvised plays at the Fresh Meat DIY Theatre Festival) to the nerdy (he is co-creator and dungeon master of Quest Friends Forever: A D&D Improv Show).
+Chris Hannay loves all types of improvised theatre, from games to narrative to slow comedy.
 He trained at Toronto’s Impatient Theatre Co. and Second City, Chicago’s iO Theater and The Annoyance, New York’s Upright Citizens Brigade and Calgary’s Loose Moose Theatre.
 He’s performed at festivals in Toronto, Ottawa, Montreal, Halifax and New York City.
+He’s directed two improv shows at the Ottawa Fringe Festival.
 He is a co-founder of the Improv Embassy.